yangyx318/yangyx318/README.md

 I'm a **Data Scientist and Business Intelligence Engineer** with a passion for solving complex problems using technology solutions.
 I recently graduated from Calrson School of Management with a **Master's degree in Business Analytics**.
 I'm a fast-learning problem solver with a creative flair, eager to explore deeper insights into human habits and business processes.

 ### 🚀 Skills and Expertise
-- Data Analysis
+- Exploratory Data Analysis
 - Machine Learning
 - Statistical Modeling
 - Business Intelligence
-- SQL
-- Python, R
+- Python, R, SQL
-- Tableau, Power BI
+- Data Visualization: Tableau, Power BI
-- Data Visualization

 ### 📫 Get in Touch
 <p align="left">